DT6W63 - Practice Based Learning 3 (Dietitians) (2021/22)

 The practice based learning modules are a compulsory component of the course.

-If learners do not successfully meet the learning outcomes for all three practice based modules, they will not meet the requirements for registration as a dietitian in the UK.
+If learners do not successfully meet the learning outcomes for all four practice based modules, they will not meet the requirements for registration as a dietitian in the UK.

 The practice based learning modules provide opportunity for the learners to develop specific work skills and valuable professional relationships that prepare them for their future career as a dietitian.